 There are hundreds of examples of people being pushed by the negative to produce something positive in their lives.

 Take my blog journey for example.
 I was tired of working in a job I did not enjoy.
 My college degree was not landing me a job in my field.
 I missed my children.
 I was tired of my employer controlling when I could and couldn’t spend time with them.

 Did I have fears of falling flat on my face?
 Yup.
 Fears of no one reading my content.
 Absolutely.
 Fears of my friends and family finding out and telling me it was a huge waste of time.
 Definitely.
 And sadly the third has been my experience.

-Every choice comes with a cost.
+Every choice comes at a cost.
 When we muster up our own motivation it is much easier to slide through a slight inconvenience than to remain the same.
 When motivation is forced, change can hurt.
 (Think breakups, job firings, etc.)

 So how do you cross the mental threshold from forced to willing and maybe even enthusiastic?